OmarMoataz/todo-app-ts/README.md

+Live URL for this site can be found @ https://master--todo-app-ts1.netlify.app/

 This project is a todo app implemented with typescript and React and styled-components for styling.

 This app relies on a json-server API deployed on https://my-json-server.typicode.com/OmarMoataz/todo-app-ts1.